svendev7/Portfolio/README.md

 ## License

-This project is open source and available under the [MIT License](LICENSE).
+## License

+© [Sven Groot], All Rights Reserved.

+This project is proprietary and protected by copyright law.
+The source code is available for viewing and reference purposes only.
+Unauthorized copying, modification, distribution, or use of this code for commercial or personal projects is strictly prohibited without explicit written permission from the copyright holder.

 ---